clarkgrubb/home/README.rst

     ln -s Dropbox/Pictures Pictures

 On Windows I link ``~\Pictures\Pictures`` to ``~\Dropbox\Pictures`` because I didn't want Windows applications creating directories on my Dropbox.
 By *link* I mean both a symlink and an Explorer shortcut.

 Finder, Explorer, Files
 -----------------------

 Drag directories to the Finder sidebar to add them.

-The GUI file system browser in Ubuntu used to be called Nautilus, but as of Ubuntu 13 it is just called *Files*?
+To add directories to the Ubuntu file system browser, open the directory, click on the cog icon in the upper right, and select ``Bookmark this Location``.

 Drag directories to the Explorer sidebar to add them.